- It's the only guitar you'll ever need

 Electronics and Pickups

-It’s critical to check if pickups and electronics are included with your purchase when buying the best Martin guitar for your needs.
+When buying the best Martin guitar for your needs, it’s critical to check if pickups and electronics are included with your purchase.

 Some Martin guitars will come with Fishman electronics, but some vintage-style replicas will not.

-If you aren’t planning to perform live music, this isn’t an issue.
-However, if you spend most of your time in a recording studio, you will end up paying extra for the electronics/pickups while never using them.
+This isn’t an issue if you aren’t planning to perform live music.
+However, if you spend most of your time in a recording studio, you will pay extra for the electronics/pickups while never using them.

 Before spending your hard-earned money on a Martin Guitar, be a wise buyer and figure out what you will use the guitar for.